zheweixu84/making-journal/journal-pages/week-06.md

 ### Consultaion Reflection

-From the consultation, I been picked up
+From the consultation, I been picked up that I can clarify more about 'why' questions.